cucumber/docs/content/wiki/autotest-integration.md

 POSIX shell:

 ```
-<code>$ export AUTOFEATURE=true</code>
+$ export AUTOFEATURE=true
 ```

 Windows command shell:

 ```
-<code>> set AUTOFEATURE=true</code>
+> set AUTOFEATURE=true
 ```

-If AUTOFEATURE is not set you will get the warning: <code>(Not running features.
-To run features in autotest, set AUTOFEATURE=true.)</code>.
+If AUTOFEATURE is not set you will get the warning: `(Not running features.
+To run features in autotest, set AUTOFEATURE=true.)`.
 Set AUTOFEATURE=false to silence this warning.

-Options are declared in the [cucumber.yml](/cucumber/cucumber.yml/) file (<strong>which must be present</strong> and have a default or autotest profile).
+Options are declared in the [cucumber.yml](/cucumber/cucumber.yml/) file (**which must be present** and have a default or autotest profile).
 To change the way the features are run with autotest create two profiles in your cucumber.yml:

-- <code>autotest</code> : Used when Autotest wants to run only the failing scenarios.
+- `autotest` : Used when Autotest wants to run only the failing scenarios.
-- <code>autotest-all</code> : Used when Autotest wants to run all the scenarios (after a red->green transition).
+- `autotest-all` : Used when Autotest wants to run all the scenarios (after a red->green transition).

 For example, to turn color on when features are run, you would add the following to your cucumber.yml file:

 ```
-<code>autotest: --color
+autotest: --color
-autotest-all: --color</code>
+autotest-all: --color
 ```

 Please see [Running Features](/cucumber/running-features/) for more information about profiles, and the [Ruby on Rails](/implementations/ruby/ruby-on-rails/) page for extra help when running in that context.

-If you get an error like <code>When using several—format options only one of them can be without a file (RuntimeError)</code> when running features with autospec, you are probably accidentally requiring 'spec'.
+If you get an error like `When using several—format options only one of them can be without a file (RuntimeError)` when running features with autospec, you are probably accidentally requiring 'spec'.
 Read about the solution on [[Troubleshooting]].

 ### What does it do?